prabhnosingh/prabhnosingh/README.md

 ![Header](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

-Hi there! 👋 I'm **Prabhnoor Singh**, a Software Developer with a passion for building and testing scalable web applications, optimizing cloud infrastructure, and implementing efficient systems.
+Hi there! 👋 I'm **Prabhnoor Singh**, a Software Developer with a passion for building and testing scalable applications, optimizing cloud infrastructure, and implementing efficient systems.
 Welcome to my GitHub profile!

 ---